 Source: Robert L. Johnson -Wikipedia, the free encyclopedia

-More people should research the history of Black Queens around the world, not just from Africa proper, such as the black queen of England.
+BLACK QUEEN The Most Powerful piece in the game More people should research the history of Black Queens around the world, not just from Africa proper, such as Philippa -- The Black Queen of England.

 Oprah Gail Winfrey (born January 29, 1954) is an American media proprietor, talk show host, actress, producer, and philanthropist.
 Winfrey is best known for her multi-award-winning talk show The Oprah Winfrey Show which was the highest-rated program of its kind in history and was nationally syndicated from 1986 to 2011.
 She has been ranked the richest African-American of the 20th century, the greatest black philanthropist in American history, and was for a time the world's only black billionaire.
 She is also, according to some assessments, the most influential woman in the world